Rochester is open for the season! We’re excited to enjoy the warmer days of springtime at our favorite places and businesses opening in May.

-While you can explore some of our parks all year long, many have limited resources, limited access, and trails that are closed completely.
+While you can explore most of our parks all year long, many have limited resources, limited access, and trails that are closed completely.
 In May, the begin to reopen.

-- The Erie Canal officially opens for the season on Friday, May 17, 2019.
-Recreational boating fees are still waived through 2021!
+The Erie Canal officially opens for the season in mid-May.

 Venture into one of these New York State Parks within a 2-hour drive of Rochester and discover what makes them each unique!

 Water trails are either formally marked routes along a navigable waterway, or simply any waterway suitable for kayaks and small motorized watercraft.

 Businesses & activities opening in May